This post explains the complete history of the ERP software system, the ERP evaluation path, and its future.

 Most of the prominent top ERP vendors are delivering services over the cloud.

-Evolution of Open Source ERP solutions
+Evolution of Open Source ERP Solutions

 Since there is less upfront cost involved while implementing these systems, businesses with less budget could also afford it.